 Now, locate the folder where you downloaded the exported localhost database we talked about in “Step #9”.
-Select it and open with a text editor or IDE.
-I recommend using the Sublime Text text-editor for beginners as it is light and easy to use (there are other text editors you can use also to achieve this same goal).
+Select it and open it with a text editor or IDE.
+I recommend using the Sublime Text text editor for beginners as it is light and easy to use (there are other text editors you can use also to achieve this same goal).

 After you download and install Sublime Text.
 Select your exported “.sql” database file, right-click and open with Sublime Text.

 When you open the exported localhost “.sql” file in Sublime Text Editor, you will see a lot of codes.
 Not to worry again, click CTR + F to find.
 In the find search bar below type “http://localhost/sitefoldername” and click on Find All.
 It would select all text relating to “http://localhost/sitefoldername” (replace sitefoldername with your localhost site folder name).

 Then replace all highlighted text with your new live WordPress site URL: e.g. “http://newlivewordpresssite.com” (replace newlivewordpresssite with your domain name).
 And save the file with CTR + S.

 Go back to the cPanel dashboard, scroll down and click on phpMyAdmin under the Databases section to open the database dashboard.
 Select and open the live WordPress site database currently in use.

 Navigate to the Export tab in the top navigation bar and export the database (just to be safe, though not needed anymore).
 Then Check all tables in the database and click drop to delete the current tables of the live WordPress site.

 Finally, Navigate to the import tab, Click on the choose file button, and select the newly modified localhost WordPress site database (make sure to rename the localhost database file to the new live site database name).
 Scroll down and click “Go” to import.